The internet is flooded with information about the benefits of mindfulness and meditation.

 We can think of concentration as a blunt instrument that is vital for the cultivation of mindfulness but is not mindfulness itself.
 It is the focusing of the mind, like a laser beam, a stubborn, forceful process that allows the meditator to stay focused on the practice.
 In contrast, mindfulness cannot be forced.
 It is a gentle quality that results from the repetitious process of gently reclaiming the wandering mind.

 Concentration is essential for noticing when the mind has wandered, but when the mind has been reclaimed, mindfulness is essential for learning from the process.
 Mindfulness is an attitude of open kindness, which allows someone to look at their failings and mistakes with kindness.
 Concentration is neither kind nor unkind; it is merely the ability for the mind to stay with the activity in which it is engaged.

 There is an order to the development of these two qualities, and it begins with concentration.
 Prioritizing concentration is especially important for beginning meditators, who are likely to find that their mind wanders frequently.
 This is sometimes called “monkey mind,” because the mind is mischievous, hard to pin down, and sometimes seems to be wandering to simply provoke the meditator.

 Concentration can be developed, and over time the process of meditation can become much less effortful, with the reclaiming process happening with less frequency and effort.

 To begin practicing concentration in meditation, you can set a timer on your phone and practice counting your breath.
-Start at one, count to ten, and then go back to one again.
-Do this in a loop for 10-15 minutes, twice a day, and see how your concentration improves.
+Start at 1, count to 10, and then go back to 1 again.
+Do this in a loop for 10–15 minutes, twice a day, and see how your concentration improves.
 Mindfulness begins with not judging yourself for where your mind wanders.
 Remember, be gentle.